 During this 14-day journey, you will experience the best of the Dolomite Mountains of northeastern Italy, just south of the Alps.
 Enjoy conscious hiking, environmental and historical education, and documenting the experience through digital storytelling.
 The adventure of hut-to-hut hiking through tunnels created during WWI will acquaint students with the magnificent natural landscape, the contrast of the gentle curves of flowery meadows with the extraordinarily varied sculptural shapes of bare, pale-colored towering peaks.
 You will also encounter the diverse cultures and enjoy the various cuisines of the Dolomites.
 In the course of the journey, we will study two areas: 1) Landscape, History and Literature; 2) Geology, Ecology and Landscape.
 All the students will learn to read the ecology and the history of the Dolomites written in the landscape through open air museums and thematic trails.
 You will have the option of concentrating on one of the two areas listed above.

-To see what the program was like last year from Hannah's perspective, please feel free to click on the following link to watch a 2 minute video: Exploring the Dolomites with Hannah!
+To see what the program was like in 2019 from Hannah's perspective, please feel free to click on the following link to watch a 2 minute video: Exploring the Dolomites with Hannah!

 For additional information see: